 REVISE.
 See proposed text change in 11-12/1039r1 under CID 6322 which deletes the unnecessary first sentence.

 Proposed Text Change:

 Change D3.1 P261L3 as follows:

-If LDPC coding is used in the streams corresponding to a user u, at some rates the number of bits in each LDPC codeword may be smaller than the number of coded bits per OFDM symbols for user u (which, in the SU case, is equal to ).
 The LDPC tone mapping shall be performed on all LDPC encoded streams as described in this subclause and using an LDPC tone-mapping distance parameter DTM.